-Metadata is core to the Salesforce infrastructure.
 Metadata are core components or features in Salesforce.
-Without Metadata most of the magic just isn’t possible!
+Without Metadata, most of the magic just isn’t possible!

 However, many Salesforce Admins still struggle to grasp the entire scope of Metadata and fall short of obtaining the maximum value from it.
 Let’s dig in to understand the what, why, how, and the wow of Metadata.

 Metadata relates to the fields, configurations, code, logic, and page layouts that go into building the information architecture and look and feel of your Salesforce environment.